KyleMcMaster/FSharpLunchNLearn/README.md

 ### 1 - Initialize new F# Web App using ASP.NET Core

-Create this to show resemblance to minimal APIs
+Create this to show a resemblance to minimal APIs

 ```bash
 dotnet new web -lang F# -o FSharpWebApp